magnoleal/ADG-Android_Drawable_Generator/README.md

 Target selection
 ================

-By default, all the modified images will be created(ldpi, mdpi, hdpi, xhdpi), but you can also specify which image to create.
-By using --ldpi, --mdpi, --hdpi, --xhdpi you can specify which images to generate.
+By default, all the modified images will be created(ldpi, mdpi, hdpi, xhdpi, xxhdpi, xxxhdpi), but you can also specify which image to create.
+By using --ldpi, --mdpi, --hdpi, --xhdpi, --xxhdpi, --xxxhdpi you can specify which images to generate.
 If you specify any image size, then all the not specified will not be created.

  * file: The file path to an image.
 Supported formats are the ones supported by ImageMagick(jpg, png, bmp and others)

  * reference size: The image will be scaled by comparing a square of dimensions sizeXsize.
 The image can be scaled by using either the longest or the shortest side.
 If this value is provided, then do not use --outwidth or --outheight.
 Reference --scaleoutside

  * --outname: The name of the output file.
-If --genoutdir is not set, then a modifier(ldpi, mdpi, hdpi or xhdpi) will be included between the file name and the extension.
+If --genoutdir is not set, then a modifier(ldpi, mdpi, hdpi, xhdpi, xxhdpi or xxxhdpi) will be included between the file name and the extension.

  * --outwidth: The specific width for the shape used to set the scale.